Updated 11 June 2020

 The following banks are currently offering (or soon to offer) BBLS loans.
 They are mainly lending to existing business customers, but some may be willing to take on new customers.

 Terms are the same across all participating banks.

 The short answer is yes – contractors and freelancers are considered businesses in their own right, so can use the bounceback loan scheme.
 In most cases, contractors will probably want to use it to supplement or replace their income if they haven’t already furloughed themselves.

 If you operate as a sole trader, the BBLS loan will effectively operate as a personal loan.
 You take the money directly, and are personally liable to repay it.

 If you operate as a limited company (either your own or an umbrella company) then the money from the loan will sit with the company.
 You can use this to pay your existing salary, but you can only use it to pay dividends if there are sufficient profits to do so.

 The BBLS loans are available now (as of w/c 4 May).
 Some banks may be quicker off the mark than others, so patience may still be required.
 If your bank isn’t on the list of participants, it’s worth enquiring anyway, as the COVID-19 landscape changes on a weekly basis.
 Find participating lenders here.

-For more about BBLS loans and other ways to help your business through the crisis, talk to your accountant or find one on Unbiased.
+For more about BBLS loans and other ways to help your business through the crisis, see Where can my business find more funding in lockdown?